 Host A Family BBQ

 Nothing brings a family together like food.
-Whether you are all so busy that everyone gathered around a meal that isn’t Chinese takeout is a rare, or you have family dinner regularly, preparing a family cookout can be a fun activity for everyone.
+Whether you are all so busy that everyone gathered around a meal that isn’t Chinese takeout is rare, or you have family dinner regularly, preparing a family cookout can be a fun activity for everyone.

 Plan the meal out together.
 Keep it simple so that you can relax and enjoy the cookout but include a few family favorites and have everyone work together to provide a different element of the dinner or the dinner table setup.
 The kids will enjoy the treat and have fun making their favorite foods with you.